How to Stop Hating Someone

 Hate makes us want to fight, yet many times the fight is trying to stop the fight.
 That itself is a hard lesson, especially when the person who we might feel hate towards, actively clings back, inflicts pain on us or is attacking us.
 If we walk away, we give no target to be attacked, and the fight ends.
 So the real lesson is to release fully.

-Angles of Hate
+Layers of Hate

 Since hate is a composite of judgment and anger, many new side issues twist into existence with the hate.
 These issues are secondary problems to the real deeper issues at play.
 As a result, dealing with surface issues may do nothing in helping a person overcome hate.
 Remember to focus on any components based on judgments, feeling frustration or of anger.